 What Is Mombian?

 Mombian is a lifestyle site for lesbian moms and other LGBT parents, offering a mix of parenting, politics, diversions, and resources for all our varied roles.
-Mombian provides parenting tips, book reviews for parents and children, news about LGBT families, and political and legal news and commentary, all from the perspective of a lesbian mom.
-It also includes a helping of lesbian culture and entertainment, in the belief that mothers don't lose their other interests the moment they become parents.
+Mombian provides news about LGBT families, parenting tips, media reviews for parents and children, and political and legal news and commentary from the perspective of a lesbian mom.

 I created Mombian in 2005 after noting a lack of sites with current, practical news and information for LGBT parents, or sites that looked at other aspects of LGBT culture with a parent's eye.
 I hope all lesbian moms (and even some non-lesbian parents) will find something interesting and perhaps worthy of conversation.